Get the best and most inviting summer preschool themes for lesson plans that both children and teachers love!

 Summer is a busy time for our insect friends.
 Our pollinators are especially busy this time of year.
 You can break this summer preschool theme out into several weeks, or do a quick overview of different types of bugs.

-Bees one of the hardest workers on the planet who helps take care of some of our most important plants and flowers.
+Bees are one of the hardest workers on the planet who have a very important job.
+They help us take care of some of our most important plants and flowers.
 This torn paper flower craft is an easy tie-in as you talk about these busy helpers.
 You can also learn about pollination and patterns.
-More bee themed ideas and lesson plans are available here.
-Maybe you can even spot some busy bees near your home.
+Maybe you can even spot some busy bees near your home!

-Bugs and insects are different, and it’s fascinating to find out what those differences are.
+Don’t stop at just bees…learn about other bugs and insects and learn about their similarities and differences.
 This is one of the most popular preschool theme studies because children are fascinated with and love to explore and observe bugs.
-Get more ideas in this bug themed lesson plan from Planning Playtime.
+Get more ideas in this bug-themed lesson plan from Planning Playtime.
+And of course, don’t forget about the butterflies!

 Fruits and Vegetables Theme

 Want a preschool theme that’s more than just apples?
 Talk about all the fruits and vegetables!
-What makes them different, how to grow them, how they taste, and why they are good for us, when they are in season.
-Here is a vegetable theme lesson plan from our friends at Preschool Teacher 101.
+What makes them different, how to grow them, how they taste, and why they are good for us!.
+This is a great time of year to put in a summer garden and explore yummy summer vegetables.

-Maybe you aren’t in need of several different themes, but just want to spend some time focusing on summer as a whole.
+Focusing on summer as a whole season is another great theme option!
 Summer is full of fun – beaches, vacations, lemonade, and of course the POOL!
 Check out this pool noodle name recognition activity, or a whole list of pool noodle hacks and learning ideas.
 This is a great theme for the end of the traditional school year or during the summer months.
-You can see our summer theme in our store.